Prostate enlargement (mate repe tātea) is a gradual enlargement of the prostate that commonly occurs as men age.

 - While you can read about the symptoms below, do not self-diagnose.
 See your doctor as they may need to make sure your prostate is not enlarged for some other reason.

 The prostate is a gland found only in men.
 It is about the size of a walnut, lies just below the bladder and surrounds the tube (urethra) that drains urine from the bladder.
 Its job is to secrete a milky fluid, which becomes part of the semen and nourishes the sperm.

-- slow, delayed start or straining when passing urine
+- a slow, delayed start or straining when passing urine

 - poor or variable urinary flow

-- frequency — have to go more often to pass urine
+- frequency – having to pass urine (pee) more often

-- urinary urgency — need to go straight away and can't hold on
+- urinary urgency – needing to go straight away and not being able to hold on

 - dribbling of urine